-A particularly time-consuming step in the human workflow is \task{}~\ref{chal:effective-filter-rules} in Fig.\ref{fig:fla}: the \fla{} visually inspects the page, before and after she applies a filter rule, to assess whether the rule blocked ads ($\widehat{C}_A$) and/or impacted content ($\widehat{C}_I$, $\widehat{C}_T$). \tool{} in Fig.~\ref{fig:formulation} summarizes this assessment in the reward in Eq.~(\ref{eq:reward-function-new}).
-However, in order to completely eliminate the human work, we also need to replace the visual inspection and automatically detect and annotate elements as ads (AD), images (IMG), or text (TEXT) on the page.
+A particularly time-consuming step in the human workflow is \task{}~\ref{chal:effective-filter-rules} in Fig.~\ref{fig:fla}.
+The \fla{} visually inspects the page, before and after they apply a filter rule, to assess whether the rule blocked ads ($\widehat{C}_A$) and/or impacted the page content ($\widehat{C}_I$, $\widehat{C}_T$). \tool{} in Fig.~\ref{fig:formulation} summarizes this assessment in the reward in Eq.~(\ref{eq:reward-function-new}).
+However, to minimize the human work, we also need to replace the visual inspection and automatically detect and annotate elements as ads (AD), images (IMG), or text (TEXT) on the page.